dominicstop/react-native-ios-navigator/README.md

 #####  Object Type: `NavRouteConfigItemNative`

-This type is used to create and configure a "native" route.<br>
+This type is used to create and configure a "native" route.

 | Name and Type                                     | Description                                                  |
 | :------------------------------------------------ | ------------------------------------------------------------ |